Skip to content

 Aligning Your WISP with the NIST Cybersecurity Framework

-While IRS Publication 4557 and the FTC Safeguards Rule set the minimum floor for WISP requirements, firms seeking a more rigorous foundation can align their plan to the NIST Cybersecurity Framework (CSF) 2.0.
+While IRS Publication 4557 and the FTC Safeguards Rule set the minimum floor for WISP requirements, firms seeking a more rigorous foundation can align their plan to the NIST Cybersecurity Framework 2.0.
 The framework organizes security activities into six functions: Govern, Identify, Protect, Detect, Respond, and Recover.
 Each section of this WISP checklist for CPA firms maps directly to one or more of these functions, making it straightforward to demonstrate compliance to clients, cyber insurance underwriters, and regulators simultaneously.

 Firms handling government contracts or seeking to differentiate on security can go further with NIST SP 800-171 Rev. 3, which provides 110 specific security requirements that exceed what the IRS mandates.
 Alignment with SP 800-171 positions your firm ahead of emerging state-level data protection requirements without reactive scrambling.